Curriculum

 *This course is eligible to receive dual credit through Colorado Christian University (3 credits).

 All students in this course are required to take the AP exam in May at their own expense ($100).
-Factors which determine student enrollment include a recommendation from the student's present Junior English teacher, grade average, an evaluation of a previous student essay, and approval by the AP teacher.
-Students must have an 83 average in their Honors English 11 class or a 93 average in college-prep English 11 at the time of class registration, have shown a serious and consistent work ethic, and have above average writing skills.
+To qualify for AP English Literature, students must have an 83 average in their AP English Language class or a 93 average in college-prep English 11 by the end of the 3rd quarter.

 History Course Descriptions